VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

     vctl auth remote approve central.central.platform.agent

-Run the ``list`` command again, and see that the CSR has been approved.
+Run the ``list`` command again to verify that the CSR has been approved.

 .. code-block:: console